bespoken/skill-testing-ml/docs/TestRunner.md

 ```

-Call the parse method, if the file is valid an object will be created, if not an exception will be through with the error.
+Call the parse method, if the file is valid a testSuite object will be created, if not an exception will be through with the error.

 ```
-parser.parse();
+const testSuite = parser.parse();
 ```

 The exception will have details of the error, even the line and column of the error.